PICO Laser Pigmentation Removal

-Pico laser pigmentation removal is U.S. FDA cleared and has been reported to safe and effective in a wide range of pigmentation conditions.
+Pico laser pigmentation removal is safe and effective in treating a wide range of pigmentation conditions.
 These include common sun-induced freckles and solar lentigenes (sun spots).
 It has also been found to be effective in treating pigmented birthmarks such as Naevus of Ota and Cafe au lait macules (CALM).
 In addition, deep dermal lesions such as Hori’s Naevus have been found to respond positively to pico laser treatments.

 How does Pico Laser Pigmentation removal work?